jamieqianhui/jamieqianhui.github.io/_posts/2019-03-23-welcome-to-jekyll.markdown

     print('[!]
 Request Failed')
 ```

-#flatten nested data in json file
+#### 6. Flatten nested data in json file

 ```python
 from pandas.io.json import json_normalize
 data = data_info['Result']
 flattendata = json_normalize(data,'rental',['project','street','y','x'],errors='ignore')
 ```

-# URA Publishes previous month's data; Determine previous month mmYY from period YYqq
+#### 7. URA Publishes previous month's data; Determine previous month mmYY from period YYqq

 ```python
 previousMMYY = previous_month.to_period('D').strftime('%m%Y')
 leaseDate = previousMMYY[0:2]+previousMMYY[-2:]
 print(leaseDate)
 ```
-#get data for the latest month only from a quarterly-period dataset
+#### 8. Get data for the latest month only from a quarterly-period dataset

 ```python
 LatestMonthData = flattendata.loc[flattendata['leaseDate'] == leaseDate]
 print(LatestMonthData)
 ```
-#convert json data to .csv file, removing the index number
+#### 9. Convert json data to .csv file, removing the index number

 ```python
 LatestMonthData.to_csv('flatten_data_' + leaseDate +'.csv', index=False)

 ```

-## And it's completed! in 80-lines of python code!
+## And it's completed!
+In 80-lines of python code!

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].